raghuu045/Getting-and-Cleaning-Data/CodeBook.md

 1. Column 1 (SubjectID) contains the subjects involved in the activity.
 2. Column 2 (Activity) contains activity names namely WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING performed by the subjects.
 Descriptive Activity names are referenced from V2 of activity_labels.txt file.
 3. Columns 3 through 81 are average of the corresponding columns (as per the table mentioned below) in the original dataset for each subject and each activity.
+The X, Y and Z suffix on the variable names refers to x-axis, y-axis and z-axis respectively.

 ### Original datasets: